junyamut/GmailFindAndExtractMessages/README.md

 ## Intro

-Originally intended this to grab all of my emails from Grab receipts and Sunlife MF NAVPS reports, then save it to files.
-In the near future, will write another utility app to parse and collate all the data to Google Spreadsheets so I can keep track of my fare spendings and MF activities.
+Originally intended this to grab all of my emails from Grab e-receipts and Sunlife MF NAVPS reports, then save it to files.
+In the near future, will write another utility app to parse and collate all the data to ~~Google Spreadsheets~~ an Excel spreadsheet so I can keep track of my fare spending and MF activities.

+*To extract data from Grab e-receipts - [Extract Ride Details from Grab E-Receipt](https://github.com/junyamut/ExtractRideDetailsGrabEReceipt)*

 ## Searching for Messages
 Search syntax follows Gmail's advanced search.
 Read the appropriate Useful References section below for explanation on how it works.